 The horror isn't what happened in Aguaverde.

-The horror is that Aguaverde is everywhere.
+The horror is realizing Aguaverde is everywhere.

 The film operates in two distinct visual modes.
 OBSESSION: single-source lamp lighting, warm and claustrophobic, Gil's trailer and his wall of evidence.
 INSTITUTIONAL: flat fluorescent lighting, cold and bureaucratic, council chambers and government offices.
 These two modes are incompatible realities.
 The audience learns to read the difference — and to feel the friction when they collide.

 Everything we've watched — the invoices, the permits, the water tests, the council meetings — was paper.
 Surface investigation.
 Gil was digging in documents when the truth was under the floor.
 The descent into the crawlspace is the moment the film pivots from WHAT THEY HID to WHAT WAS ALWAYS THERE.
+Rosa's Geiger counter from Scene 1 pays off here.
+Her suspicion.
+His confirmation.
+The clicks are her voice finally being heard.

 Distribution Strategy